Hisham-04/sentiment-analysis-project/README.md

 ## Idea

-Movie review text is converted into numbers using CountVectorizer, then a Logistic Regression model is trained to predict the sentiment.
+Movie review text is converted into numbers using CountVectorizer and TF-IDF, then a Logistic Regression model is trained to predict the sentiment.

 ## Steps